L&D employees using an LMS integration

 • Pairing ratings

-Together’s software provides insights to program managers at a glance.
+Together’s mentoring tracking system provides insights to program managers at a glance.
 They can see the program’s performance from a high level or zoom in on individual mentor-mentee pairings.

-Without software, program managers would have to reach out to participants and interview them individually.
-This would be time-consuming and possibly happen after the fact when the relationship has concluded.
+Without software, program managers would have to reach out to participants and do mentor evaluations individually.
+This would be time-consuming and possibly happen after the relationship has concluded.

-Overall, companies looking to start a mentorship program should use mentoring software if they want to run a program at scale.
+Overall, companies looking to start a mentorship program should use a mentoring tracking system if they want to run a program at scale.
 Using spreadsheets is doable if there are less than 25 participants, but it becomes a logistical nightmare to manage so many pairing combinations and mentoring relationships once it goes over.

-If your program has more than 25 participants, then talk to us today to see how mentoring software can make your program so easy it runs itself.
+If your program has more than 25 participants, then talk to us today to see how our mentoring tracking system can make your program so easy it runs itself.

 About the Author